 Grief support group — St. Luke Church in Ocean City, Md., offers six-week non-denominational grief support programs for anyone who has recently lost a spouse.
 The hospice-developed program runs 90 minutes per session, meeting once per week.
 The small group process, led by a certified, experienced facilitator, aims to help participants to understand the grief process, explore individual solutions while living with the loss, and embrace new roles and responsibilities.
 For more information or to register, call the parish office at (410) 250-0300.
 The program is held at St. Andrew Catholic Center, 14401 Sinepuxent Ave., Ocean City.

-Praise, worship services — Millville United Methodist Church holds their Praise Service every Saturday at 6 p.m. and Worship Service Sunday at 9 a.m.
+Praise, worship services — Millville United Methodist Church holds their informal Praise Service every Saturday at 6 p.m., designed for those who can’t or feel nable to worship in larger groups or traditional religous settings.
+The traditional Worship Service is Sunday at 9 a.m.
 The church is located at the corner of Atlantic Avenue and Club House Road.
 For more information, call (302) 539-9077 or visit millvillemethodistchurch.org.

 Youth ministries — FORGE Youth & Family Academy holds its Friday Fun-Fest every Friday, from 6:30 to 8:30 p.m. at 7804 Gumboro Road, Pittsville, Md.
 Each meeting includes a small meal, music, games and a life lesson.
 FORGE is an ecumenical youth ministry designed to help break the cycle of bad choices.
 All are welcome.
 For more information call or text Rob Shrieves at (443) 366-2813, e-mail email@example.com or visit FORGE on the web at www.forgeyouth.org.